 “Healing doesn’t mean the damage never existed.
 It means the damage no longer controls our lives.” ~Kimberly Jones-Pothier

-Trauma symptoms can be psychological or emotional: self-doubt, hypervigilance, irritability, self-hatred, flashbacks, lack of focus, panic attacks, upset stomach, chest tightening, nightmares, etc. For example, you can feel not being good enough that may stem from being picked last for group projects in school.
+Trauma symptoms can be psychological or emotional: self-doubt, hypervigilance, irritability, self-hatred, flashbacks, lack of focus, panic attacks, upset stomach, chest tightening, nightmares, avoidance, etc. For example, you can feel low self-esteem that may root back to a small trauma of being picked last for group projects in school.
 You can be overly alert – even paranoid – constantly looking over your shoulder after being the victim or witness of an attack.
 You can also be ultra-perfectionistic due to having attended a high-pressure school, being on a demanding sports team, or being criticized regularly at a competitive job.
 Trauma can often manifest in destructive behaviors such as self-harm, codependency, and many others.

-You try to put it out of your mind, but there are constant reminders…
+You try to put the experienced trauma out of your mind, but there are constant reminders…

 Perhaps the trigger is hearing a voice or a name.
 That panic feeling surges through you.
 Your body interprets danger, and your shields go up – whether you need them to or not.